weihanglo/debian-R-setup/README.md

 # Tutorial: Debian Server for R Computing

+# Tutorial: Debian Server for R Computing
-This tutorial give step by step instructions for setup a Debian server with R' powerful computing abilities.
+This tutorial gives step by step instructions for setup a Debian server with R' powerful computing abilities.

 ### After reading this tutorial, you can:
 -   Simply know how to install a GNU/Linux operation system.